cicsdev/cics-banking-sample-application-cbsa/etc/install/base/doc/CBSA_base_cobol_installation_instructions.md

 >> You may also wish to edit the BANK member if you should need to use a
 >> different port number for the IPIC connection between the CICS region
 >> and the zOS Connect server (ZOSEE) - we used port number 30709).
+>> Verify that the name of the DB2CONN matches your requirements, and that it connects to the correct Db2 subsystem.

 2. Check job CBSA.JCL.INSTALL(**CICSTS56**), this is the startup procedure for the CICS region that we are using.
 You will have you own JCL or PROC